Appendix C — Python tutorial

 Python comments#

-Comments are annotations in code cell intended for human readers.
+Comments are annotations in code cells intended for human readers.
 We write comments in Python by prefixing them with the character #.
-Python will ignore the the # character and any text that comes after it.
+Python will ignore the # character and any text that comes after it on that line.

 # this is a comment

-The text # this is a comment is ignored by the Python interpreter.
+The text “# this is a comment” is ignored by the Python interpreter.
 As far as Python is concerned, the above code cell is completely empty.
-I will use comments throughout the remainder of this tutorial to provide additional explanations about each line of code.
+I’ll use comments in this tutorial to provide an additional “narrative” for each line of code.

 Variables#

 A variable is a name we use to refer to some value.
-This is similar to how variables are used in math: to represent constants, function inputs, function outputs, and all intermediate values in calculations.
-We use the assignment operator = to store values into variables, which we’ll explain next.
+This is similar to how variables are used in math.
+Variables are used to represent constants, function inputs, function outputs, and all kinds of intermediate values in calculations.
+We use the assignment operator = to store values into variables.

 In all the code examples above, we computed various Python expressions, but we didn’t do anything with the results.
-The more common pattern in Python, is to store the result of an expression into a variable.
+The more common pattern in Python is to store the result of an expression evaluation into a variable.

 For example, here is the code that computes the expression 2+3 and stored the result in a variable named x.

 The result of this expression is that the value 5 gets saved in the variable x.
-The order in which Python evaluates this expression is right-to-left: Python first sees the expression 2+3 and computes its result 5, then it sees the remainder of the statement x =, which tells it to store the result 5 into the variable x.
-The assignment statement doesn’t have any output, so this code cell doesn’t display anything.
+Python evaluates this command from right-to-left: Python first looks at the expression 2+3 and computes its result 5, then it sees the remainder of the statement x =, which means we want to store the result into the variable x.
+The assignment statement doesn’t have any output, so running this code cell doesn’t display anything.

 To display the contents of the variable x, we can write its name in a code cell.